Welcome to today's edition of the Rush 24-7 podcast.

 Mr. Snerdley is running the show direct from New York City.

-It's a beautiful, beautiful snowy March day here in the North Country.
+It's a beautiful, beautiful, snowy March day here in the North Country.

-Yeah, the snow is the snow is coming down fast.
+Yeah, the snow is coming down fast.

-It's very touching, very touching looking at the snow creeping up over the last couple of exposed inches of Jeb Bush signery.
+It's very touching, very touching, looking at the snow creeping up over the last couple of exposed inches of Jeb Bush signery.

-He will be back himself for authentic full strength all-American excellence in broadcasting tomorrow.
+He will be back himself for authentic full-strength all-American excellence in broadcasting tomorrow.

-In the meantime, a sinister foreigner's perspective on those weekend developments, and much more importantly, your take on what's happening.
+In the meantime, a sinister foreigner's perspective on those weekend developments.

-1-800-282-2882 is the number to call uh for uh Cruz fans, Trump fans, uh Rubio fans, and Kasich fans.
+1-800-282-2882 is the number to call for Cruise fans, Trump fans, Rubio fans, and Kasich fans.

-But for the moment you can all use the same phone number 1 800-282-2882.
+But for the moment, you can all use the same phone number, 1-800-282-2882.

-She was a gracious and elegant first lady and her husband's rock for over half a century.
+She was a gracious and elegant First Lady and her husband's rock for over half a century.

 She adored him and he adored her.

-And when they were out together, they held hands like uh like teenagers, and when they weren't together, uh when affairs of state kept them apart for a day or two, he felt her absence uh keenly.
+And when they weren't together, when affairs of state kept them apart for a day or two, he felt her absence keenly.

-Uh, you know, when you talk to to Reagan insiders, almost all of them uh agree that the president was uh something of a loner, not a he wasn't a big buddy buddy guy, and the showbiz pals, all the Bob Hopes and Frank Sinatras were were more her set.
+You know, when you talk to Reagan insiders, almost all of them agree that the president was something of a loner.

-And they didn't enjoy the retirement they expected to have, and uh the long twilight fade of his final decade must have been uh must have been tough on her.
+And the long twilight fade of his final decade must have been tough on her.

-She said, um you look forward to walking down memory lane and then find you have to do it alone.
+She said, you look forward to walking down memory lane and then find you have to do it alone.

 A long life, well lived, and she is in a better place with the man she loved.

-I I don't know how much attention uh she'd been paying uh to this election cycle, but if she did, um she must surely have been struck by the way today's Republican Party has entirely modified Reagan's eleventh commandment.
+I don't know how much attention she'd been paying to this election cycle, but if she did, she must surely have been struck by the way today's Republican Party has entirely modified Reagan's 11th commandment, thou shalt do nothing but speak ill of other Republicans.

-Cruise supporters loathe Trump, and Rubio supporters loathe Cruz, and Trump supporters loathe Romney.
+Cruz supporters loathe Trump and Rubio supporters loathe Cruz and Trump supporters loathe Romney and they all listen to this show.

-It's uh m amazing to uh listen to people.
+It's amazing to listen to people.

-The Daily Call had a terrific piece the other day saying that can Trump has turned conservatives into social justice warriors.
+The Daily Call had a terrific piece the other day saying that Trump has turned conservatives into social justice warriors.

-You m you make one bad judgment.
+You make one bad judgment.

 He's compiling a list, an enemies list.